mankinskin/git_intro/README.md

 #### Creating a new commit

-You now have changes in the staging area.
+You now have changes in the staging area (verify with `git status`).
 Now you can put them in a commit which can be pushed to the remote repository.
 You should provide a good description of what the commit *does* to the repository.
 I would advise you to use this command:
 ```
 $ git commit -v